 - Bachelor of Arts, Psychology and Philosophy, Northwestern University

 - MA, Political Science – U.S. Peace Corps Master’s International Program, Illinois State University.
 Project: Jamaican women's NGOs combating harsh economic climates

 - MPH, Health Behavior and Health Education; Global Health Certificate, University of North Carolina at Chapel Hill.
 Project: Factors related to adherence to antiretroviral therapy for low-income HIV-positive individuals in North Carolina

 - PhD, Health Services, University of Washington .
 Project: Preventing cervical cancer among US Latinas: HPV infection, HPV vaccine education, and HPV vaccine knowledge

-Deanna Kepka, PhD, MPH, is a Huntsman Cancer Institute (HCI) investigator and an assistant professor in the College of Nursing at the University of Utah.
+Deanna Kepka, PhD, MPH, is a Huntsman Cancer Institute (HCI) investigator and an associate professor in the College of Nursing at the University of Utah.
 She is a member of the Cancer Control and Population Sciences (CCPS) research group.
-She is the Director of the Intermountain West HPV Vaccination Coalition.
+She leads the 500-member Mountain West HPV Vaccination Coalition and is the Director of Global and International Health in the College of Nursing.